ccb-hms/periomodel/README.md

 # Clone the repository in the local environment
 git clone git@github.com:ccb-hms/periomodel.git
 ```
-3. Navigate to the repository's directory to change your current directory to the repository's
+3. Change into the repository's directory directory.
-directory.
-4. Build the Docker image.
-Use the command `docker compose build` to build a Docker image from the
+4. Build the Docker image from the `Dockerfile` using the `docker compose build` command:
-Dockerfile in the current directory.
 ```bash
 # Change into the repository's directory
 cd periomodel